 - Do not reuse passwords, especially service accounts.
 This attack clearly shows why re-using passwords between accounts and domains is extremely dangerous.
 If Victim Corp had different, complex passwords for their development environment, I would never have made it as far as I did.

 - Finally, use strong passwords.
 The “admin” account on the development domain used a password that is highly likely to be in common password lists.
 It is a safe bet that other accounts on this domain use equally weak passwords, if not the same password altogether.
-Victim Corp should train employees to use complex passwords or pass phrases that are less likely to be easily guessed.
+Victim Corp should train employees to use complex passwords or passphrases that are less likely to be easily guessed.

 On a positive note, Victim Corp’s administrators did detect my activities and shut down my domain administrator accounts.
-It took about 12 hours to notice any malicious activity, but considering a bulk of these activities happened over night during the weekend, it is understandable.
+It took about 12 hours to notice any malicious activity, but considering a bulk of these activities happened overnight during the weekend, it is understandable.

 However, there are a lot of things I could have done, that I did not.
 Once I had domain admin rights, I could have injected malware or ransomware into the environment.
-I could have setup botnets and listeners.
+I could have set up botnets and listeners.
 I could have stolen additional credentials or intellectual property.
 I had unlimited access to an entire corporate network for at least 12 hours.
 The amount of damage I could have done is staggering.

 This entire exercise also demonstrates a number of important lessons about information security in 2017.

 - You cannot rely exclusively on human response.
 While Victim Corp’s administrators responded rather quickly, they still took 12 hours.
-I could have done a lot of damage in that 12 hours.
+I could have done a lot of damage in those 12 hours.
 It is vital to automate detection and response wherever possible.

 - Technology is only as good as the people using it.
 Victim Corp had invested heavily in “best of breed” NGFWs and “threat intelligence.”
 Yet, they failed to implement an inexpensive, proven technology of multi-factor authentication.

-- It is pointless to send people to security awareness training, if they are following procedures that do not reinforce the message.
+- It is pointless to send people to security awareness training if they are following procedures that do not reinforce the message.

 - Focus on fundamentals.
 This hack was executing using tried and true techniques.
 I did not use any advanced zero-day attacks.
 I did not download anything from the Dark Web.
 No Russian criminal organizations were involved.
 All this focus on obscure attacks and attribution at RSA and elsewhere is distracting.
 Focus on the fundamentals, and never lose sight of them regardless what the “cybergurus” tell you.